MedicalNarratives: Connecting Medical Vision and Language with Localized Narratives: : Video Curation

 We define narrative-style videos as pedagogy videos where the narrator focuses on describing or analyzing medical images onscreen.
 To filter for these videos, we first check the first minute of each medical video for speech using inaSpeechSegmenter to ascertain the presence of a narrator.

 For static domains like X-ray, we define a narrative streak as any partition of the video where frames sampled close (w.r.t. time) together are similar using cosine similarity, indicating the narrator is spending a lot of time analyzing that frame.
 Specifically, we randomly sample a fixed number of clips across each video, sampling three consecutive frames from each clip and checking for similarity.
-Finally, if the number of streaks in each video is greater or equal to the set threshold for that domain, the video is considered to be narrative.
+If all three have similarity scores $\geq$ a preset threshold of $0.9$, we count it as a narrative streak.
+A video is tagged as narrative if a domain-specific preset percentage (\%) of the selected frames exhibit a narrative streak.
 This simple filtering algorithm helps us reduce the number of videos we process from 748k to 74k videos.

 For non-static domains like surgery or ultrasound, consecutive key-frames often exhibit significant change so we instead look for persistent narration around key-frames classified as medical.
 For example, for ultrasound clips, we extract the times for each consecutive positive key-frame accumulating a sequence of start and end times.
 Within these time intervals, we determine whether speech exists either through the video's YouTube API transcript or by extracting the audio during the selected time interval and using inaSpeechSegmenter to determine if the segment contains any speech.
+A video is considered narrative if more than half the key-frames have text for more than a domain-specific number of seconds.